gulaykgedik/youtube-clone/README.md

 # YouTube Clone
 <br/>
-his project is a web application that replicates the core features of YouTube.
+This project is a web application that replicates the core features of YouTube.
 It offers a modern design and user-friendly interface, allowing users to search for videos, watch them, and view their details.

 ## Features